syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Filtering.md

 # Filtering

 Filtering helps to view specific or related records from data source which meets a given filtering criteria.
 To enable filtering in TreeGrid, set the `AllowFiltering` as `true`.
-The `FilterSettings` property is used to customize the filtering in tree grid.
+The `FilterSettings` property is used to customize the filtering in TreeGrid.

 TreeGrid provides support for the following filtering modes.